Duty Hours & Benefits

 If there are any duty hour violations, the Program Coordinator will flag the violation to the Program Director, who will discuss the violation with the fellow and develop a plan for avoiding future duty violations.

-- Choice of health insurance plans for coverage of houseofficer and family; premium costs are shared between the University Hospital and the houseofficer
+- Choice of health insurance plans, including hospitalization coverage-premium costs are shared between the Hospital and the trainee for health coverage for the trainee and family.

-- Group dental insurance for houseofficer and family at a nominal premium per month
+- Group dental insurance for trainee and family at a nomial charge per month.

-- Group term life insurance up to stipend amount but not to exceed $25,000 at no charge; additional life insurance up to a maximum of $350,000 may be purchased by the houseofficer
+- Group term life insurance up to the salary amount but not to exceed $25,000 at no charge.
+Additional life insurance may be purchased by the trainee.

-- Other benefits, such as reduced tuition, bookstore discount and others as offered to all university employees
+- Other benefits, such as reduced tuitiom, bookstore discount, and others offered to all University employees.